EddieOne/node-imageinfo/README.md

 This is a small package for node.js to allow the analysis of image data in a Buffer, and return mime-type, and image dimensions for the data.

-It is designed to be fast, completely written in javascript and have no dependencies on external packages or libraries.
+It is designed to be fast, completely written in javascript.

-Currently it supports Png, Jpeg, Gif and (uncompressed) Swf analysis.
+Currently it supports Png, Jpeg, Gif and Swf(uncompressed, deflate and LZMA) analysis.

-If you also have zlib available (`npm install zlib`) then it will support compressed Swf files.

 ## Usage: